School leadership

 School leaders undertake the Annual Perfomance Assessment (APA) of teachers using the performance assessment template and rubrics provided by the Ministry of Education.
 The assessment is evidence based against the Individual Work Plan (aligned to the Operational Plan), measuring performance against Key Performance Indicators, the Code of Conduct and Core Capability requirements.
 Assessment results are not final until ratified through the Ministry Performance Moderation Committee, in accordance with the Performance Management Guideline.
 School leaders also conduct teacher assessment and provide feedback through class visits, and inspection of teachers’ workbooks and lesson plans, as mentioned in the Fiji SLCF 2014.

-This profile was reviewed by national expert Dr. Mohini Devi of the University of Fiji and Dr. Husnaeen Jasmine Hussain of Fiji National University.
+This profile was reviewed by national expert Dr. Mohini Devi of the University of Fiji and Dr. Husnaeen Jasmine Hussain, Assistant professor at Fiji National University.

 Dernière modification: